nginxinc/nginx-wiki/source/modules/concat.rst

 Synopsis
 --------
-This is a module that is distributed with `Tengine <http://tengine.taobao.org>`_ which is a distribution of Nginx that is used by the e-commerce/auction site `Taobao.com <https://en.wikipedia.org/wiki/Taobao>`_.
+This is a module that is distributed with `Tengine <http://tengine.taobao.org>`_ which is a distribution of NGINX that is used by the e-commerce/auction site `Taobao.com <https://en.wikipedia.org/wiki/Taobao>`_.
-This distribution contains some modules that are new on the Nginx scene.
+This distribution contains some modules that are new on the NGINX scene.
 The *ngx_http_concat* module is one of them.

 The module is inspired by Apache's `modconcat <http://code.google.com/p/modconcat>`_.